|

 government-funded studies which show risk of harm including brain and prostate

-an arm of the American Chemistry Council, a trade organization
+studies funded by an arm of the American Chemistry Council, a trade

-concentrations lower than those set by the EPA have caused permanent changes to
+bisphenol A in concentrations lower than those set by the EPA have caused

 prostate weight, signs of early puberty, decline in testicular testosterone,